 Read More: Best Movies of 2017

 2. Goodfellas (1990)

 Martin Scorsese plunges his audience into the world of the mob in New York and New Jersey with a clarity and realism that is frightening, yet exhilarating.
-Based on the book Wiseguy, the story of Henry Hill who would become an informer for the FBI it is a up close and personal journey through thirty years of a life of crime.
-Scorsese infuses the film with an energy that is infectious, you just cannot tear yourself from the film once it has started.
-Ray Liotta is outstanding as Henry, but it is Robert de Niro, Paul Sorvino and especially Joe Pesci who steal the picture as dangerous men indeed.
+Based on the book Wiseguy, the story of Henry Hill who would become an informer for the FBI, it is an up close and personal journey through thirty years of a life of crime.
+Scorsese infuses the film with an energy that is infectious; you just cannot tear yourself from the film once it has started.
+Ray Liotta is outstanding as Henry, but it is Robert De Niro, Paul Sorvino and especially Joe Pesci who steal the picture as dangerous men indeed.
 Brutally violent, often very funny, with superb cinematography.

 Read More: Best Movies of 2003

 The greatest film of the decade, among the finest of all time, a towering achievement and work of extraordinary art.
 Spielberg threw away all his tricks as a filmmaker and made a brutally honest, powerful film about Oskar Schindler who during the Holocaust saved eleven hundred Jews from certain death.
 Shot realistically, often hand held, like a documentary in startling black and white, the film captures the realism of the images we know from the Holocaust.
 Oskar Schindler, a member of the Nazi party, found his humanity somewhere among so much death, and deceived, lied, bribed, extorted, did everything he could to save them.